deriv-com/deriv-api/docs/DerivAPI.md

 ### candleStream

-Provides 1-minute candles stream and a history of last 1000 candles
+Provides a list of available candles with the default granularity

 #### Parameters